christopher-hakkaart/nextflow/docs/workflow.md

 Commonly used operators include:

-- {ref}`operator-combine`: emit the combinations of two channels
+- {ref}`operator-combine`: Emit the combinations of two channels

-- {ref}`operator-collect`: collect the values from a channel into a list
+- {ref}`operator-collect`: Collect the values from a channel into a list

-- {ref}`operator-filter`: select the values in a channel that satisfy a condition
+- {ref}`operator-filter`: Select the values in a channel that satisfy a condition

-- {ref}`operator-flatMap`: transform each value from a channel into a list and emit each list element separately
+- {ref}`operator-flatMap`: Transform each value from a channel into a list and emit each list element separately

-- {ref}`operator-grouptuple`: group the values from a channel based on a grouping key
+- {ref}`operator-grouptuple`: Group the values from a channel based on a grouping key

-- {ref}`operator-join`: join the values from two channels based on a matching key
+- {ref}`operator-join`: Join the values from two channels based on a matching key

-- {ref}`operator-map`: transform each value from a channel with a mapping function
+- {ref}`operator-map`: Transform each value from a channel with a mapping function

-- {ref}`operator-mix`: emit the values from multiple channels
+- {ref}`operator-mix`: Emit the values from multiple channels

-- {ref}`operator-view`: print each value in a channel to standard output
+- {ref}`operator-view`: Print each value in a channel to standard output

 See {ref}`operator-page` for the full list of operators.